Lineblocs/site/app/docs/quickstarts/pin-conference.md

 To use your call flow on a DID Number:

-1. In the lineblocs dashboard please click [DID Numbers -> My Numbers](https://app.lineblocs.com/#/dashboard/dids/my-numbers)
+1. In the lineblocs dashboard, please click [DID Numbers -> My Numbers](https://app.lineblocs.com/#/dashboard/dids/my-numbers)
 2. Click the "Edit" button next to your number
 3. Update the "Attached Flow" field
 4. click "Save"